filakhtov/gentoo-use-docs/media-libs/libpng.md

 It is safe to disable this flag.

-### neon
-This flag is only available on ARM platform.
-Pass the `--enable-arm-neon=yes` option to the configure script.
-Enable optimized Assembly code with support for the NEON instruction set to improve image decoding performance up to ~30%.

-It is recommended to enable this flag on ARM platforms with NEON support.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked verion of the `libpng` library.